saisat/stackbit-exto-gatsby/src/pages/index.md

 sections:
   - component: HeroBlock
     content: >-
+      A <mark>Product management leader</mark> in India with 21+ years experience in building large scale disruptive technology products for the enterprise and leading high performance product teams.
-      My personal mission for the past years has been to help large and small companies from different industries applying digital technologies faster and developing products resulting in happier, better-served customers.
+      <mark>My mission</mark> for the past few years has been to help build design driven, user centred technological products for the Communications Industry to accelerate digital transformation initiatives resulting in happier, better served customers.
+I am also a frequent
+      <mark>Product speaker</mark> and a Product leadership <mark>Coach</mark>.
       Know more [about me here](about/index.html).
 You can [contact me this way](contact/index.html).